-(4) East Twin Lake, Salisbury.
-The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the second Saturday in April.
+East Twin Lake, Salisbury.
+The closed season for fishing in this area shall be from midnight on the last day in February through 6:00 a.m. on the third Saturday in April.
+The daily creel limit for brown trout, rainbow trout and charr during the open season shall be five in the aggregate, not more than one of which may be a brown trout.
+The minimum length for brown trout shall be twenty (20) inches in total length.

-(5) Highland Lake, Winchester.
-The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the second Saturday in April.
-During the period from 6:00 a.m. on the second Saturday in April through the last day of February, the slot limit lengths for trout and charr shall be from twelve inches to sixteen inches total length and the daily creel limit for trout shall be five, not more than one of which may equal or exceed sixteen inches in total length.
+Highland Lake, Winchester.
+The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the third Saturday in April.
+During the period from 6:00 a.m. on the third Saturday in April through the last day of February, the slot limit lengths for trout and charr shall be from twelve (12) inches to sixteen (16) inches total length and the daily creel limit for trout shall be five, not more than one of which may equal or exceed sixteen (16) inches in total length.

-(6) Quonnipaug Lake, Guilford.
-The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the second Saturday in April.
+Quonnipaug Lake, Guilford.
+The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the third Saturday in April.

-(7) Rogers Lake, Lyme, Old Lyme.
-The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the second Saturday in April.
+Rogers Lake, Lyme, Old Lyme.
+The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the third Saturday in April.

-(8) West Hill Pond, New Hartford, Barkhamsted.
-The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the second Saturday in April.
+West Hill Pond, New Hartford, Barkhamsted.
+The closed season for fishing in this area shall be from midnight on March thirty-first through 6:00 a.m. on the third Saturday in April.